[Updated: 5 September 2018]

 World of Birds

-World of Birds, with its walk-through aviaries, is the largest bird park in Africa and a must-see for bird lovers.
+World of Birds is one of the most iconic tourist attractions in South Africa.
+With its walk-through aviaries, is the largest bird park in Africa and a must-see for bird lovers.
 Situated in beautiful Hout Bay, it houses over 400 species, totalling 3000 birds – including parrots, turacos and flamingos – and small animals, comprising various species of monkey, such as tamarins, marmosets and baboons.
 World of Birds is home to a breeding centre for threatened species and a rehabilitation centre for injured birds.
 Your kids will love the Monkey Jungle, with its delightful squirrel monkey residents.
-Entry fee: adults R85, children R40 and students (with card) R55.

 Tourist Attractions near the Garden Route

 If you enjoy going underground, a visit to the Cango Caves in the Swartberg Mountains, 30 kilometres north of Oudtshoorn, is the way to go.
-The 20 million year old caves consist of a progression of hidden chambers, cut deeply into the solid limestone rock layer.
+The 20-million-year-old caves consist of a progression of hidden chambers, cut deeply into the solid limestone rock layer.
 Have fun exploring some of the stalagmite formations on either the standard or adventure (for the fitter members of your party) subterranean tours!
-The Interpretive Centre will explain more about the caves history, and there is also a curio shop selling African collectables.
-Prices subject to change.
+The Interpretive Centre will explain more about the history of the caves, and there is also a curio shop selling African collectables.
+Prices are subject to change.

 The Big Tree at Tsitsikamma

 For all you nature lovers, a visit to the Big Tree in Tsitsikamma is something not to be missed.
 Estimated to be between 600 and 800 years old, this majestic tree stands 36.6 metres high, with a trunk circumference of 9 metres.
-A very pleasant and gentle 10 minute walk through the verdant, cool forest takes you to the tree or, for the more intrepid among you; there are two more challenging trails, respectively 2.6 and 4.2 km long.
-Price: free.
+A very pleasant and gentle 10-minute walk through the verdant, cool forest takes you to the tree or, for the more intrepid among you; there are two more challenging trails, respectively 2.6 and 4.2 km long.
+The price: free.

 Bloukrans Bridge is an arched road bridge and the highest in the African continent.
 Standing 708 feet above the floor of the gorge, it is part of one of only three highways in the world to have a bridge exceeding 500 feet.
-Take a bungee jump or ride the Flying Fox cable slide across the gorge.
+Take a bungee jump or enjoy a Bridge Walk across the gorge with the adventure sports centre, Face Adrenalin.
 For those who prefer keeping their feet on the ground, a gentle walk along the catwalk to the top of the arch is probably a better option.
-Bungee jump per person: R790.
-Flying Fox per person: R180.
-Per person tandem: R150.

-Oudsthoorn is the capital of the ostrich industry; a visit to the farm will clarify all about how the birds are bred and the various ways in which ostrich products are marketed and fashioned.
+Oudtshoorn is the capital of the ostrich industry; a visit to the Safari Ostrich Farm will clarify all about how the birds are bred and the various ways in which ostrich products are marketed and fashioned.
 For example, ostrich skin is used for handbags and shoes, and eggshells for decorative purposes.
 Ostrich meat is also popular, as it lean and full of protein.
-Your kids can sit on one of the wide eyed birds and also hold an ostrich egg, which would make an awfully big omelette!
-Prices: adults R80, kids R45.
+Your kids can sit on one of the wide-eyed birds and also hold an ostrich egg, which would make an awfully big omelette!

 Tourist Attractions near Port Elizabeth